d0m1987/anime_manga_status_checker/docs/analysis/analysis_anime_pages.md

-# Making of the scraper
+# Analysis of my favorite anime pages html structure

 ## Goal
 This should document my thoughts and development of the scraper module for people that would like to learn scraping.